simonvomeyser/simple-web-dev/resources/markdown/response-cache-statamic.md

 To keep this post short for change, let me get right to it:

-Of course, you need to have an working version of [Statamic installed](https://statamic.dev/installation).
+Of course, you need to have a working version of [Statamic installed](https://statamic.dev/installation).
 In your project, also install the [response cache package](https://github.com/spatie/laravel-responsecache#installation) by running

 ```bash
 composer require spatie/laravel-responsecache